Grenke Freestyle Chess Open: Qualification

-As of 10 April 2025, 466 players have registered with 251 of them playing in the Freestyle Open A section.
+As of 10 April 2025, 466 players had registered, with 251 of them playing in the Freestyle Open A section.

 Tournament

-In each of the three sections, a 9-round Swiss-system tournament will be held.
-For each round, a random position from the 960 possible starting positions of Chess960 is drawn, which all the games in that round will use, excluding the standard chess starting position.
+In each of the three sections, a 9-round Swiss-system tournament was held.
+For each round, a random position from the 960 possible starting positions of Chess960, excluding the standard chess starting position, was drawn, which all the games in that round used.
 A position that is drawn in one round is be excluded for all subsequent rounds.
 All games use a time control of 90 minutes with an increment of 30 seconds per move.

-Before rounds 2-5, any player may switch from the Grenke Chess Open to the Freestyle Open, with points from the former tournament carried over.
+Before rounds 2-5, any player was able switch from the Grenke Chess Open to the Freestyle Open, with points from the former tournament carried over.

-Prize money and grand slam points for the Freestyle Open A section will be awarded as follows:
+Prize money and grand slam points for the Freestyle Open A section was awarded as follows: